The Solid Protocol

 Security Considerations

-A data pod MUST NOT assume that the user agent is a regular Web browser, even when requests contain familiar values in headers such as User-Agent
+Servers are strongly discouraged from assuming that the user agent is a regular Web browser, even when requests contain familiar field values in header fields such as User-Agent

 or Origin